How is Parental Alienation Defined in South Carolina?

 Proving Parental Alienation in Charleston SC

 It can be very difficult to prove allegations of parental alienation, since the actions are often committed in private with the child as the only witness.
-Although South Carolina law does allow children to testify if they are able to understand that they must tell the truth, family courts are understandably reluctant to place children on the stand in the midst of custody battles.
+Although South Carolina law does allow children to testify if they are able to understand that they must tell the truth, family law courts are understandably reluctant to place children on the stand in the midst of custody battles.

 However, there are some actions which are more easily proven.
 You can, for example, document any times when your spouse cancels, misses without explanation, or is late in allowing you to spend time with your child.
 You can similarly document missed phone calls.